Iangame4/BigMartyFucksAllOfTexas/README.md

 This repository is for Ian and Pedros game development work.

 The game engine that is used is Unity.
-IDE that is Visual Studio.
+The IDE that is used is Visual Studio.